hashicorp/nomad/website/source/docs/commands/index.html.md

 layout: "docs"
 page_title: "Commands (CLI)"
 sidebar_current: "docs-commands"
-description: |-
+description: >
-  Vault can be controlled via a command-line interface.
-This page documents all the commands Vault accepts.
+  Nomad can be controlled via a command-line interface.
+This page documents all the commands Nomad accepts.
 ---

-# Vault Commands (CLI)
+# Nomad Commands (CLI)

-Vault is controlled via a very easy to use command-line interface (CLI).
+Nomad is controlled via a very easy to use command-line interface (CLI).
-Vault is only a single command-line application: `vault`.
-This application then takes a subcommand such as "read" or "write".
+Nomad is only a single command-line application: `nomad`.
+This application then takes a subcommand such as "agent" or "status".
 The complete list of subcommands is in the navigation to the left.

-The Vault CLI is a well-behaved command line application.
+The Nomad CLI is a well-behaved command line application.
 In erroneous cases, a non-zero exit status will be returned.
 It also responds to `-h` and `--help` as you'd most likely expect.

-To view a list of the available commands at any time, just run Vault with no arguments.
+To view a list of the available commands at any time, just run Nomad with no arguments.
 To get help for any specific subcommand, run the subcommand with the `-h` argument.

 The help output is very comprehensive, so we defer you to that for documentation.

-We've included some guides to the left of common interactions with the CLI.
+### Command Contexts

+Nomad's CLI commands have implied contexts in their naming convention.
+Because the CLI is most commonly used to manipulate or query jobs, you can assume that any given command is working in that context unless the command name implies otherwise.

+For example, the `nomad run` command is used to run a new job, the `nomad status` command queries information about existing jobs, etc. Conversely, commands with a prefix in their name likely operate in a different context.
+Examples include the `nomad agent-status` or `nomad node-drain` commands, which operate in the agent or node contexts respectively.